SAP/ewm-cloud-robotics/docs/cloud-robotics-apps.md

 In case you have no SAP EWM system or no real robot available there simulation apps which can be used in order to still be able to demonstrate an end-to-end scenario with SAP Cloud Robotics.
 Both apps are deployed in the Cloud Robotics Cluster.

 ## ewm-sim
-🚧🚧 The ewm-sim application is currently being redesigned in order to make it slimmer and remove obsolete parts.
-For further information/questions refer to [this issue](https://github.com/SAP/ewm-cloud-robotics/issues/1).
+The ewm-sim is deployed to the cloud cluster.
+It mimics the EWM OData interface and includes a routine to create warehouse orders and warehouse tasks. (cf. [ewm-sim](ewm-sim.md))

 ## dummy-mission-controller
 The dummy-mission-controller allows testing the warehouse scenarios without deploying actual robots by adding one or more dummies to the cluster.
 This can be achieved by either installing the Helm chart in `helm/charts/dummy-robots` or via the `deploy.sh` script: